Getting started

 When you wish to begin operating, turn on your K2 or K3 (which should be connected to your computer's serial port, of course) and click the Connect button.

-Note: Before connecting to the radio for the first time, however, various settings need to be set up, which you do by clicking the Settings button.
+Note: Before connecting to the radio for the first time, various settings need to be set up, which you do by clicking the Settings button.
 The various Settings options are described separately.

 Next page: Logging